Table of contents

 There are two scenarios related to the rename/move:

-To manually link a git commit to a Jira issue, access the Change commit issues feature from
+To manually associate a git commit to a Jira issue, access the Change commit issues feature from the following locations:

 Click the Change commit issues label.
 The following dialog is displayed: